15 Top-Rated Hiking Trails in Glacier National Park, MT

-At the beginning of the trail near Logan Pass, hikers encounter a short stint of ledge hiking with enough space for hikers to pass in opposite directions.
-Farther along the route, hikers have an opportunity for a short side trip to the Grinnell Glacier Overlook.
+One breathtaking moment occurs at the beginning of the trail near Logan Pass.
+Here, hikers encounter a short stint of ledge hiking with enough space for two hikers to pass in opposite directions.
+While it's completely safe and hundreds of hikers pass by this ledge each day with no problem, those with a fear of heights need to mentally prepare for this section.

 Despite the consistent crowds and popularity of the trail, wildlife sightings, especially mountain goats, are a common occurrence on the Highline Trail.
+And farther along the route, near Granite Park Chalet, hikers have an opportunity for a short side trip to the Grinnell Glacier Overlook.

-After traveling the 7.6 miles to the Granite Park Chalet, where snacks and beverages are available for purchase, those on the Highline Trail need to figure out a way back to the original trailhead.
+After traveling the 7.6 miles to the Granite Park Chalet, where snacks and beverages are available, those on the Highline Trail need to figure out a way back to the original trailhead.
 A common approach is hiking the steep 4.2 additional miles down the Loop Trail to the Going-to-the-Sun Road and taking the free shuttle back up to Logan's Pass.
 Another option is to hike back the 7.6 scenic miles you came, making for a 15-plus-mile day hike.

-2. Grinnell Glacier Editor's Pick
+2. Grinnell Glacier

 Upper Grinnell Lake and Grinnell Glacier are worth every step of the trail.
 Massive icebergs fill this shimmering glacier-fed lake, backdropped by vertical mountain peaks known as the Garden Wall.
 Packing an extra jacket makes eating lunch at the lake a warmer endeavor, and the rocky banks have plenty of space to find your own spot to enjoy the surreal alpine landscape.

 A fee-based ferry ride across Swiftcurrent Lake is available to cut down on trail miles.
 Glacier Park Boat Company operates these scenic shuttles.
 They also offer optional guided hikes to Grinnell Lake.
 This service is available between July 1st and September 11th.

 3. Avalanche Lake

-Near Lake McDonald on the west side of the park, the 2.3-mile trail leading to Avalanche Lake is one of the best short hikes in Glacier National Park.
-Beginning from a busy parking area, the hike to Avalanche Lake immediately runs parallel to Avalanche Creek with great views of the icy, blue water carving its way through a canyon.
+The 2.3-mile trail leading to Avalanche Lake is one of the best short hikes in Glacier National Park.
+It's near Lake McDonald on the west side of the park and begins from a busy parking area.
+The hike to Avalanche Lake immediately runs parallel to Avalanche Creek with great views of the icy, blue water carving its way through a canyon.

 With a total elevation gain of roughly 500 feet, the trail is suited to most abilities and wide enough to support two-way traffic.
 About halfway through the hike, hikers pass through a massive tree fall from the trail's namesake natural disaster.
 From this overturned spot in the forest, the trail begins a steady but moderate uphill push to the lake.

 From toddlers riding in backpacks to senior citizens navigating the trail, numerous types of hikers enjoy the five-mile round trip to Avalanche Lake.
 For an easier adventure in this lush part of the park, the interpretive Trail of the Cedars also shares a trailhead with Avalanche Lake.
 This less-than-a-mile interpretive hike follows a flat, wooden boardwalk and passes through a dense forest of ancient western hemlocks and red cedars.

-4. Iceberg Lake
+5. Iceberg Lake

-5. Pitamakan Pass and Dawson Pass
+8. Pitamakan Pass and Dawson Pass

-The trail starts and departs from the Two Medicine Campground, hikers can head either clockwise or counter to climb over 2,400 feet up to Dawson or Pitamakan Pass.
+The trail starts and departs from the Two Medicine Campground.
+Hikers can head either clockwise or counter to climb over 2,400 feet up to Dawson or Pitamakan Pass.
 Both directions enable views of glacier lakes and pointed mountains, as well as wildlife sightings, including marmots and mountain goats.

 While the roughly seven miles it takes to climb up to either pass is challenging, it's really the downhill in the other direction that creates sore legs after this long day hike.
 Hikers can opt to take a fee-based ferry across Two Medicine Lake to cut down on some miles.

-7. Cracker Lake
+9. Cracker Lake

-8. Ptarmigan Tunnel
+10. Ptarmigan Tunnel

 The sight of the big switchbacks leading up to the tunnel seems intimidating at first, but the view of the Belly River valley on the other side of the tunnel is well worth the effort.
 The entire route goes through heavily populated bear country, and hikers will want to make noise, travel together, and carry bear spray.

-9. Stoney Indian Pass
+11. Stoney Indian Pass

 Every step of this drool-inducing route includes views of outstanding mountain peaks, icy-cold alpine lakes, and numerous tumbling waterfalls splashing hundreds of feet down the mountains.